wso2/docs-is/en/identity-server/next/docs/guides/branding/localization.md

 {% set product_url_format = "https://localhost:9443" %}
 {% include "../../../../../includes/guides/branding/localization.md" %}

-## Configuring Localization for Authentication Endpoints
+## Configuring localization for authentication endpoints

 WSO2 Identity Server provides internationalization support for its web applications (such as the authentication endpoint located in the `<IS_HOME>/repository/deployment/server/webapps/` directory).
 The following steps describe how you can configure this: